KhalidSAldaba/Proxmox-Datacenter-Setup-/README.md

 # Proxmox-Datacenter-Setup-
-Final class project for IT program – Hybrid Cloud Lab using Proxmox, Ansible .
+class project for IT program – Hybrid Cloud Lab using Proxmox, Ansible .